 Meetings of the Board of Directors are convened by its chairperson.
 The Board of Directors constitutes a quorum when more than half of the members appointed by the General Meeting are present at the meeting.
 When votes are cast, the majority opinion will be the Board of Directors’ decision and, in the case of a tie, the chairperson will have the casting vote.

 The Board of Directors is always obliged to act in the Company’s interests and in such a way that its acts or measures are not likely to produce unjustified benefit to any shareholder or other third party at the cost of the Company or another shareholder.

 A member of the Board of Directors is disqualified from participating in the handling of a matter pertaining to a contract or other transaction between the member of the Board of Directors and the Company or of such matter where the member is to derive an essential benefit and that benefit may be contrary to the interests of the Company.
 In principle, a member of the Board of Directors may not participate in the handling of a matter if the member of the Board of Directors is involved in the matter under assessment in another capacity.

 The Board of Directors shall convene as frequently as necessary to discharge its responsibilities.
-The Chief Executive Officer ensures that the Board of Directors is provided with sufficient information to assess the operations and financial situation of the group.
+The Chief Executive Officer ensures that the Board of Directors is provided with sufficient information to assess the operations and financial situation of the Company.